Hello, this is Harold Bell (Hal). I operate Amateur

 exciting.
 I find it most exciting to be able to communicate with other operators in

-all areas of the world, which include the North Pole and the South Pole.
+the South Pole.
 While most of my contacts have been with land

 based stations, I have also communicated with operators on ships, planes, trains, big tucks,